Chi-teck/drupal_module_checker/README.md

 ## Options

-* `limit` - define how many modules should be checked
+`--limit` - defines how many modules should be checked.
-* `no-core` - filter out modules provided by Drupal core